cleverpush/cleverpush-developer-docs/docs/sdks/android/deeplinks.md

     android:scheme="cleverpush" />
 </intent-filter>
 ```

-3. Working with the MainActivity.java file.
-Go to the MainActivity.java file and refer to the following code.
+3. Go to your `MainActivity.java` file and refer to the following code.
 Comments are added inside the code to understand the code in more detail.

 ``` java
 public class MainActivity extends AppCompatActivity {